A Distributed Intelligence Architecture for B5G Network Automation: Q-Learning for Cooperation ( )

-To validate the proposed framework $\mathtt{QLC}$, we investigate its application to a relevant B5G case study, specifically auto-scaling conflicts among NFs belonging to a network slice (NS) and sharing the physical infrastructure.
-The auto-scaling mechanism aims at adjusting the number of CPUs allocated to each VNF hosting a NF according to the NS load, aiming at a target utilization denoted by $u_T$. $u_T$ is defined according to resource efficiency and slice reliability criteria, to avoid an under and over utilization of resources without compromising the ability of the NS to serve incoming load.
-A flexible mechanism that allows scaling down CPU resources when NS load is low and scaling up when it is high achieves this objective.
-Consequently, conflicts may occur as each NF-VNF pair is independently managed by $A_i$, and $D_i+1$ NF-VNF pairs are using CPU resources from the same pool of physical infrastructure.
-The occurrence of conflicts may result in a disproportionate resource sharing among VNF-NF pairs, affecting the maximum load the NS may serve and causing inefficient usage of resources.
-Considering this problem, below we describe our solution design for this case study.
+To validate the proposed framework $\mathtt{QLC}$, in this letter we investigate its application to auto-scaling, a relevant B5G resource orchestration use case.

-\textbf{Monitored variables. }The local variables monitored by each IA are the number of UEs served by the slice, representing the load generated to the NF, and the number of CPUs allocated to the correspondent VNF, illustrated in Fig.~\ref{fig:exp_scenario}.
-Upon local variable monitoring, the IA $A_i$ computes the CPU utilization for its NF-VNF pair at time instant $t$ as
+We consider a virtualized environment consisting of a Network Slice (NS) composed of Network Functions (NFs), where each NF is implemented as software on a Virtual Network Function (VNF).
+These VNFs share a virtual computing (i.e. CPU) resource pool, hosted on physical infrastructure via a virtualization layer \cite{ETSI_NFV-MAN_001}.
+At time instant $t$, a population of User Equipment (UEs) may issue service requests to the NS.
+The auto-scaling mechanism monitors the number of UEs admitted by the NS, $w(t)$, that represents the load generated to the NF and the number of CPUs allocated to its VNF $n_{CPU_i}(t)$.
+The actual load generated by the $k^{th}$ UE is $\mu_{UE_k}(t)$.
+The VNF CPU utilization $u_i(t)$ is computed as directly proportional to $\sum_{k=1}^{w(t)}\mu_{UE_k}(t)$ and inversely related to $n_{CPU_i}(t)$.
+Given the monitored variables, auto-scaling regulates the number of virtual CPUs allocated to each VNF according to the incoming NS load, aimed at bringing $u_i(t)$ to a target VNF CPU utilization $u_T$. $u_T$ is defined according to resource efficiency and slice reliability criteria, to avoid under and over provisioning of resources without compromising the ability of the NS to serve incoming load.
+To achieve this objective, auto-scaling scales down CPU resources when NS load is low and scales up when it is high.
+During high incoming NS load, all NIAs try to scale up CPUs from the same resource pool.
+When the resource pool is unable to satisfy the combined demand of NIAs, only \textit{one} of the NIAs is privileged while the rest are given no extra CPUs.
+In our design, we define this event as a conflict.
+Evidently, conflicts may result in an unbalanced resource sharing among NF-VNF pairs, affecting the maximum load the NS may serve and causing inefficient resource provisioning.
+Considering this problem, below we describe our $\mathtt{QLC}$ solution design.

-where $w(t)$ is the number of UEs served by the slice, $n_{CPU_i}(t)$ is the number of CPUs allocated to the NF-VNF pair and $\mu_{UE_k}(t)$ is the actual load contributed to $u_i(t)$ by the $k^{th}$ UE.
-The communication of the local variables between neighboring agents to compute neighbor $u_{D_i}(t)$ is not shown in Fig.~\ref{fig:exp_scenario} for the sake of simplicity.
+\textbf{Monitored variables. }In addition to monitoring its own variables $w(t)$ and $n_{CPU_i}(t)$, each IA $A_i$ in the $\mathtt{QLC}$ framework collects VNF utilization of each of its $D_i$ neighbors, illustrated in Fig.~\ref{fig:exp_scenario}.